-The Company valued its retained investment in Aevitas in accordance with ASC Topic 820, Fair Value Measurements and Disclosures, and estimated the fair value to be \$2.6 million based on a per share value of \$0.328.
+The Company valued its retained investment in Aevitas, as part of the deconsolidation of its holdings (see Note 3, Asset Purchase Agreements) in accordance with ASC Topic 820, Fair Value Measurements and Disclosures, and estimated the fair value to be \$2.6 million based on a per share value of \$0.328.
 The following inputs were utilized to derive the value: risk free rate of return of 3.7%, volatility of 80% and a discount for lack of marketability of 39.7%.